 - Bucklers may be of any size; however, bucklers of greater than 24″ diameter (453 square inches) are non-standard and may be used only in single combat with opponent’s consent or in Melee with the marshal and opponents on the field consent.

-- Meridies allows combat archery in rapier melees at the marshal’s discretion.
+- Meridies allows combat archery in fencing melees at the marshal’s discretion.
 Bows may not be fired at opponents closer than 15 feet.
-Projectiles may only be made with UHMW heads and must be made with an extra ½” of padding.
+Equipment used must meet the standard set in the Society Fencing Marshal’s Handbook.

 - Depending on the melee scenario, certain throwing weapons may have permanent or temporary effects on the target.